SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 * the `API_BUSINESS_PARTNER.edmx` file will disappear from the `incidents/` directory
 * a new directory `external/` is created within the `srv/` directory
-* in this directory there's a `API_BUSINESS_PARTNER.csn` file, which is the CAP-internal schema notation format version of the EDMX information in the `API_BUSINESS_PARTNER.edmx` file
+* in this directory a file called `API_BUSINESS_PARTNER.csn` appears, which is the CAP-internal schema notation format version of the EDMX information in the `API_BUSINESS_PARTNER.edmx` file
 * this directory is also where the `API_BUSINESS_PARTNER.edmx` file has been moved to (although it's only kept for reference, it's actually no longer needed)

-Finally, a new stanza in the "CDS requires" section of the `package.json` file has been added, and looks like this (shown here alongside the existing `db` stanza, for context):
+Finally, a new stanza in the "CDS requires" section of the `package.json` file has been added.

+👉 Open the `package.json` file and take a look, it should look like this (shown here alongside the existing `db` stanza, for context):

 ```json
 "cds": {